 2. Design your external environment to support your change.
 E.g. If you are trying to lose weight, buy small plate sizes, have only healthy foods at home (no junk food).

-3. Surround yourself a supportive crowd.
+3. Surround yourself with a supportive crowd.
 This can be a coach, mentor, teacher, other people who are working towards the same change, an accountability partner etc. Having people who have gone through the same thing guide you and cheer you on is incredibly helpful.
 These people or community could be face-to-face or virtual.
 An online community can be very helpful.

 4.Cell Biology: Understand what happens when you change.
 What really happens at a cellular level when you are trying to break an old habit and form a new habit?
 Understand the neuroplasticity of your brain and the new neural pathways that need to be formed.
 Know that it will take time for them to form and for “grass” to grow on the abandoned highways.
 Realize how easy it is to revert to the old highways or bad habits under stress.